 He has been invited to give concerts at many music festivals including “Festspiele Mecklenburg-Vorpommern”, “Schleswig-Holstein Musik Festival”, “Würzburger Mozartfest”, “Oleg Kagan Musikfest”, “Schwetzinger Mozarttage”, “Opernfestspiele Gut Immling”, and in many parts of Europe as well as performing on a Central American cruise on the MS EUROPA.
 In many cases he has been invited to return, as he was by “Kampener Kultursommer”, “Musikwoche Hitzacker”, “Bergische Symphoniker” and the “Europäische Musikwochen” in Passau.

 Amadeus Wiesensee has won prizes at German and international youth competitions, including “Jugend musiziert”, the “Karl Lang Competition”, the “Schumann Competition” in Zwickau and the “Klavierpodium” international competition in Munich.
 He has repeatedly won first prizes and special prizes at the “Jürgen Ponto Stiftung” and the “Deutsche Stiftung Musikleben”.
+In 2018 he was selected as one of six participants for the final round of the International German Piano Award Frankfurt and in 2019 he was awarded with the “culture star of the year” in the category classical music, awarded by the arts section of the “Münchner Abendzeitung”.
 He has played live many times on radio for stations such as BR, WDR and SWR.
 At 12 years of age, he was awarded the special prize of the Munich Radio Orchestra and performed Mozart’s Piano Concerto K 491 for BR Klassik.

 In January 2014 he made his debut with the Bayerisches Landesjugendorchester (BLJO) playing the Piano Concerto No. 1 by Franz Liszt in the Philharmonic Hall in the Gasteig Munich, a performance broadcast by BR Klassik.
 He has played as a soloist with many ensembles including Münchner Rundfunkorchester, Deutsche Streicherphilharmonie, Philharmonisches Orchester der Stadt Heidelberg, Neue Philharmonie Westfalen, Bergische Symphoniker, Bad Reichenhaller Philharmoniker and the BLJO under conductors such as Dimitri Jurowski, Sebastian Tewinkel, Peter Kuhn, Michael Sanderling and Clemens Schuldt.

-The young pianist has been charged with premiering the works of many contemporary composers including Wilfried Hiller, John Foulds and Birke Bertelsmeier.
+The young pianist has been charged with premiering the works of many contemporary composers including Wilfried Hiller, John Foulds, Wolfgang-Andreas Schultz, Markus Höring and Birke Bertelsmeier.

 Amadeus Wiesensee’s second great passion alongside the piano is philosophy, a subject he simultaneously studied at the Munich School of Philosophy until July 2015, graduating with the top mark in a Bachelor of Arts.